ibm-cloud-docs/containers/cs_network_policy.md

 1. [Install and configure the Calico CLI.](#cli_install)

 2. [Log in to your account.
 If applicable, target the appropriate resource group.
-Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) Include the `--admin` and `--network` options with the `ibmcloud ks cluster config` command. `--admin` downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes. `--network` downloads the Calico configuration file to run all Calico commands.
+Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) Include the `--admin` and `--network` options with the `ibmcloud ks cluster config` command.
+The `--admin` option downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes.
+The `--network` option downloads the Calico configuration file to run all Calico commands.
   ```
   ibmcloud ks cluster config --cluster <cluster_name_or_ID> --admin --network
   ```